Lead/Worker Multi-Model Setup

 Planning Mode Compatibility

-export GOOSE_LEAD_MODEL="o1-preview" # used automatically
+export GOOSE_LEAD_MODEL="o1-preview" # the lead model used automatically